 Digital Inspection Microscopes - Live Video for Inspection and Quality Control

-These are stereo microscopes combined with a digital microscope camera, to be used for inspection and quality control, offering a live video and/or computer screen, that’s fully equipped with comprehensive software.
+These are stereo microscopes combined with a digital microscope camera to be used for inspection and quality control, offering a live video and/or computer screen that’s fully equipped with comprehensive software.

-Stereo Microscope Price
+Stereo Microscope Prices

-Best Stereo Microscopes
+Best Stereo Microscopes for Sale

 - The Labomed Luxeo 2S Microscope is a modular, 2-step binocular microscope with a superb optical system.
 Sturdy focusing controls and ergonomic magnification toggle controls ensure the efficiency and safety of the microscope’s users.
 A feature-rich system, a modern design, and an economical price culminate in unparalleled value in the world of routine macro-inspection microscopy.

 - The Meiji EM-33 Trinocular Zoom Microscope meets the demands for an advanced, entry-level, Zoom Trinocular style microscope, featuring a built-in 0.7-4.5x zoom objective that gives the user 7.0x-45x magnification with the standard 10x eyepiece.
-This microscope comes equipped with LED illumination in a stable, large footprint design and a comfortable carrying grip for easy portability.
+This stereo microscope comes equipped with LED illumination in a stable, large-footprint design and a comfortable carrying grip for easy portability.
 The stand is made out of metal cast alloy and has a rack and pinion design with coarse adjustment and tension control.

 - The UNITRON Z730 Binocular Zoom Microscope on a Flex Arm Stand is an ideal choice for industrial inspection, assembly, quality control, OEM integration, research, and education applications.
 Featuring outstanding optics and a large field of view with a high depth of focus, the Z730 reduces sample handling times, allowing for faster inspections and a more efficient work process.

 - The ACCU-SCOPE 3052-GEM Stereo Gemological Microscope is compact and easily transportable, making it ideal for the gemologist on the go.
-It’s a simple, cost-effective solution for the discerning gemologist looking for a great value at an affordable price.
-You can easily observe loose stones with the included wire stone holder or view rings with the optional ring holder (sold separately).
+It’s a simple, cost-effective solution for the discerning gemologist looking for great value at an affordable price.
+You can easily observe loose stones with the included wire stone holder, or view rings with the optional ring holder (sold separately).
 The included wire stone holder swings out for easier gemstone changing and rotates for viewing at any angle.

 - The OPTIKA MS-2 Monoscope Monocular Microscope is designed to satisfy every educational and hobbyist need.
 It was assembled according to the best technical standards.
 Thanks to its transparency, quality, and depth, the optical system is at the top of its category.